noncepad/catscope-validator/README.md

 apt-get install ...
 ```

+The side car communicates with the Validator via TCP port 57451.
+The side car should be on a private network and we recommend
+firewall settings to control access to this port.

+Low latency account updates are transmitted via zeromq from the validator to the sidecar as well.
+[See shooter.md](shooter.md)
+instructions on how to configure the producer and consumers.
+If the sidecar runs on the same server as the validator
+(not recommended), then no network traffic is necessary as changes are available directly via shared memory buffer.

 ### On the **Sidecar Server**

 * `catscope-sidecar`: A gRPC service that streams and receives validator data in real time.